MarHai/ScrapeBotR/README.md

 # ScrapeBotR
-Retrieve Data from a ScrapeBot Database
+Orchestrate Instances and Retrieve Data from a ScrapeBot Database

 ScrapeBotR (with "R") allows to easily retrieve (large amounts of) data from a [ScrapeBot](https://github.com/MarHai/ScrapeBot) installation.
 The package provides easy-to-use functions to read and export instances, recipes, runs, log information, and data.
 Thereby, the package plugs neatly into the tidyverse as it makes heavy use of tibbles.